Castlevania II: Simon's Quest: Audio

-The game's soundtrack was composed by Kenichi Matsubara, who later created music for the Castlevania arcade title, Haunted Castle.
+The game's soundtrack was composed by Kenichi Matsubara, who later created music for the Castlevania arcade game, Haunted Castle.
 "Bloody Tears" has since become a recurring song in the Castlevania franchise.
 The album Akumajō Dracula Famicom Best was released on March 20, 1990, with the catalog number KICA-1005, and a bonus sticker.
 It was reprinted under Akumajō Dracula Best Vol. 1 on September 23, 1998, with the catalog number KICA-7901.
 It included the FDS version of Simon's Quest's music, with three bonus tracks from the NES version.
 The disc includes the audio from Castlevania and Castlevania III: Dracula's Curse, covering 33 tracks with a total duration of 1:04.00.
-A vinyl also featuring both the FDS and NES music was released by Mondo on January 11, 2017.
+A vinyl record, also featuring both the FDS and NES music, was released by Mondo on January 11, 2017.
 Some reviewers have praised Matsubara's compositions.
 GameSpy called all of the music "incredible", and one of the first appearances of "classics like 'The Silence of Daylight'".